 Michael Popham is a communications manager with Minnesota Public Radio in Saint Paul.
 He has been a Trylon volunteer since 2010.
 He has written numerous pieces for Perisphere, the blog of the Trylon Cinema, and served as editor from 2015 – 2016.
 He scripted the award winning radio series Primitive James and currently writes about film for The Horror Incorporated Project (horrorincorporated.com).

 Michelle Baroody has been a volunteer at the Trylon since 2013.
-She holds a PhD in comparative lit from UMN, where she taught film and literature classes, and she is the former programmer of Mizna’s Twin Cities Arab Film Festival.
+She holds a PhD in comparative lit from UMN, where she taught film and literature classes, and she is the programmer of Mizna’s Film Series at the Trylon and the annual Twin Cities Arab Film Festival.
 She loves watching and analyzing films, and she hopes to one day build an archive of film prints and ephemera under the Trylon’s projection booth.
-Her favorite Trylon viewing experiences include The Sparrow, Point Break, Kings of the Road, Sweetie, Badlands, and 3 Women.
+Her favorite Trylon viewing experiences include The Sparrow, Point Break, Kings of the Road, Sweetie, 3 Women and Soleil O.

 Sabrina Crews is a longtime Trylon acolyte and recent volunteer.
 Her most memorable experiences at the cinema include The Rats & People Motion Picture Orchestra live scoring Harold Lloyd’s The Freshman, discovering Elliott Gould, every second Setsuko Hera was on screen during the Yasujirō Ozu series, a rare U.S. screening of The Mother and the Whore and that one time she accidentally burned the popcorn during her concessions shift for Valley Girl (and hasn’t since, Barry).
 Sabrina is certain the 1970s was the best decade for filmmaking but is making more of an effort to keep up with new releases.